 Costa Rica Pioneered Ecotourism

-To make matters better is the Costa Rican government has taken active measures to protect the countries biodiversity.
-For instance, they impose a five percent tax on gasoline that is allocated to landowners for tree plantations and not clear cutting land for use as farming.
+To make matters better, the Costa Rican government has taken active measures to protect the country’s biodiversity.
+For instance, they impose a five percent tax on gasoline that is allocated to landowners for tree plantations and not clear-cutting land for use as farming.

 Oh, I forgot to add Costa Rica generates 99% of its power on renewables and went for 300 days in a row solely on renewables in 2017!
 That’s the world record until they set the next one.

-If you have better luck than us you may even spot the famous Resplendent Quetzal in the cloud forests.
-If you’re looking to find the best place for wildlife in Costa Rica you have to check out the Osa Peninsula.
+If you have better luck than us, you may even spot the famous Resplendent Quetzal in the cloud forests.
+If you’re looking to find the best place for wildlife in Costa Rica, you have to check out the Osa Peninsula.
 It’s been named the most biodiverse region on earth.

-Where to go in Costa Rica
+The Best Places to Go in Costa Rica

-If you can afford it we opted for a more secluded and intimate experience and at El Silencio Eco Lodge which had their own private section of the cloud forests for guests.
+If you can afford it, we opted for a more secluded and intimate experience at El Silencio Eco Lodge, which had its own private section of the cloud forests for guests.
 It’s also a haven for waterfalls.
 We went to five while here – including the mighty catarata del toro.

 Tenorio National Park

-This park is a stunning example of Costa Rican jungle and home to one of the most beautiful rivers in the world.
-The Rio Celeste is unique in its color as it a deep turquoise blue.
-It looks absolutely unreal and caused by the convergence of two rivers.
+This park is a stunning example of the Costa Rican jungle and is home to one of the most beautiful rivers in the world.
+The Rio Celeste is unique in its color as it is a deep turquoise blue.
+It looks unreal and is caused by the convergence of two rivers.

 Arenal or La Fortuna

-There are plenty of adventure activities to be had in the area such as horseback riding, ATV tours, and zip lining.
+There are plenty of adventure activities in the area, such as horseback riding, ATV tours, and zip-lining.
 After the end of the action-packed day, you can head to any number of the hot springs in the area (located within resorts that charge an admission).
 If you want to find out where we took this photo, check it out here.

-The town and main beach of Jaco are ugly and overdeveloped in comparison to the rest of Costa Rica.
-However Jaco does have some massive upsides.
-It’s close to San Jose, affordable, well developed with good roads, restaurants, bars, shops, and provides access to some beautiful beaches.
+Jaco’s town and main beach are ugly and overdeveloped compared to the rest of Costa Rica.
+However, Jaco does have some massive upsides.
+It’s close to San Jose, affordable, well developed with good roads, restaurants, bars, and shops, and provides access to some beautiful beaches.

-It’s a gorgeous little piece of Costa Rica and we’re happy we made a stop along the coastline.
+It’s a gorgeous little piece of Costa Rica, and we’re happy we made a stop along the coastline.
 The beaches here are quiet and empty.

-As big conservationists and wildlife enthusiasts we knew we had to make it to the Osa Peninsula.
-We were by no means disappointed as within our first hour we found a tree full of 13 scarlet macaws.
-It is on the Osa Peninsula that we would go on to find anteaters, armadillos, fer-de-lance snakes, and tapirs.
+As big conservationists and wildlife enthusiasts, we knew we had to make it to the Osa Peninsula.
+We were by no means disappointed.
+We found a tree full of 13 scarlet macaws within our first hour.
+On the Osa Peninsula, we would go on to find anteaters, armadillos, fer-de-lance snakes, and tapirs.
 This is also where Corcovado National Park is, a true gem of Costa Rica.

-Where we stayed in Costa Rica
+Where We Stayed in Costa Rica

 There is a wide range of price points for hotels, lodges, Airbnb, and hostels throughout Costa Rica.
-Overall, we found accommodation to be the best value in Costa Rica.
+Overall, we found the accommodation to be the best value in Costa Rica.
 We stayed in just about every price point level other than hostels.

 Three Sixty Boutique Hotel

 One of the pioneers of ecotourism in Costa Rica and likely one of the most famous lodges in the country.
-It’s located in the Osa Peninsula considered one of the most biodiverse locations in the world.
+It’s located in the Osa Peninsula, considered one of the most biodiverse locations in the world.

-Rooms here come in the form of treehouses spread throughout the forest, some an hour plus hike.
+Rooms here come in the form of treehouses spread throughout the forest, some an hour-plus hike.
 The whole community is off the grid and runs on solar power.
-With a down to earth vibe, it attracts a clientele in search of a digital detox and good conversation.
+With a down-to-earth vibe, it attracts a clientele searching for a digital detox and good conversation.
 Rooms start at $100 a night.
 (Website)

-A collection of casitas spread among a hamlet of a primary rainforest.
-The bed and breakfast is family run and very active in the rural community.
+A collection of casitas spread among a hamlet of primary rainforest.
+The bed and breakfast is family-run and very active in the rural community.
 We loved the rooms, murals, and the location of Casitas Tenorio.